Whatsapp Icon

 Self-Care Activities for Myeloma

-Living with myeloma requires a holistic approach to maintain health and well-being.
+Living with myeloma requires a holistic approach to maintaining health and well-being.
 Implementing self-care activities into your daily routine can significantly improve your quality of life.
 Here's a list of effective self-care activities specially designed for those managing myeloma.

 • Nutrition: Focus on a balanced diet rich in fruits, vegetables, whole grains, and lean proteins.
 Proper nutrition supports the immune system and helps the body repair itself.